In the guide

 The Act makes it illegal for an event organiser to blacklist a consumer or to cancel a ticket on the grounds that a consumer offers a ticket for resale, unless certain conditions are met.
 Operators of online secondary ticketing facilities must report any illegal use of those facilities to the police.

 There are additional requirements for online secondary ticketing marketplaces and there are restrictions on organisers blacklisting consumers or cancelling tickets.
-There are also particular requirements when you well at a distance - for example, over the internet or by phone.
+There are also particular requirements when you sell at a distance - for example, over the internet or by phone.

 You must give consumers clear and accurate price information before they buy a ticket.
 You must also ensure that information is complete, and not misleading, before the consumer makes a decision in relation to a prospective purchase (for example, clicking through an advert on your website).